ammonsalter-del/The-Slingshot-Simulation/CONTRIBUTING.md

-# Contributing to The AI Startup Game
+# Contributing to The Slingsthor: An AI Startup Simulation

-Thank you for your interest in contributing to The AI Startup Game!
+Thank you for your interest in contributing to The Slingshot: An AI Startup Simulation!
 This project is open source under CC BY-NC-SA 4.0, and we welcome contributions from educators, developers, and students.

 ## Ways to Contribute